 \subsection{Estimation from the frequency of the categories}

-The estimation method we used in \secref{Sec:fitting} may raise some concerns.
-Not only the numerical optimization is required, which increases the implementation burden, but the solutions obtained are not interpretable in terms proper to the nature of the sport/competition.
+The estimation method we presented in \secref{Sec:fitting} may raise some concerns.
+Not only the numerical optimization is required, which increases the implementation burden, but the solutions obtained cannot be easily related to the nature of the sport/competition.

-To go around these difficulties, \cite{Szczecinski20} proposed a simple strategy exploiting the frequencies with which particular game results are observed.
-In particular, the \gls{hfa} coefficient, $\eta$, is derived from the frequencies of the home and away wins, denoted respectively by $f_{\mfH}$ and $f_{\mfA}$, see \cite[Sec.~3.2]{Szczecinski20}.
+To go around these difficulties, \citet{Szczecinski20} proposed a simple strategy which exploits the frequencies of the game results (observed in the past games/seasons).
+In particular, the \gls{hfa} coefficient, $\eta$, is derived from the frequencies of the home and away wins, denoted respectively by $f_{\mfH}$ and $f_{\mfA}$, see \citet[Sec.~3.2]{Szczecinski20}.

-In such a case, we are required to assume, \emph{before} running the rating algorithm, what the frequencies of the home/away wins are.
+In such a case, we are required to know, \emph{before} running the rating algorithm, what the frequencies of the home/away wins are.
 Indeed, it may be argued that these values are constant locally (within season) and globally (across seasons).

-And while this is of course only an approximation,\footnote{For example, ten \gls{epl} seasons starting from 2009 have values $f_{\mfH}\in (0.41,0.51) $ and $f_{\mfA}\in(0.24,0.34)$.} it has an undeniable virtue of transparency.
-And this is what seems to be cared about in practice: again, taking the Elo algorithm as example, we may say that its simplicity/transparency trumped the issue of model accuracy and even its probabilistic interpretation (we recall that the Elo algorithm has been used in ternary games even if it does not explicitly model the draws nor takes into account their frequency).
+This is, of course, only an approximation,\footnote{For example, ten \gls{epl} seasons starting from 2009 have values $f_{\mfH}\in (0.41,0.51) $ and $f_{\mfA}\in(0.24,0.34)$.} but has an undeniable virtue of transparency and this is what seems to be cared about in practice.

-We will thus apply here the reasoning of \cite{Szczecinski20} generalizing it to the case of multi-level games using the frequencies of the events $\set{y_t=h}$
+We will thus apply here the reasoning of \citet{Szczecinski20}, generalizing it to the case of multi-level games using the frequencies of the events $\set{y_t=h}$

 where $\IND{\cd}$ is the indicator function and, following the notation from \secref{Sec:fitting}, $y^{(s)}_t$ denotes the outcome of the game in the season indexed by $s$.

 First, we rewrite \eqref{Pr.y.t.normalized} to include the \gls{hfa}